 What work is eligible?

-Works that were previously eligible for the Waterhouse Natural Science Art Prize will continue to qualify.
-The prize no longer has categories for specific types of work to fit in.
-Any form of visual fine art is now eligible for the Waterhouse Prize, with the exception of photography.
-To be eligible, the work must have been produced no earlier than January 2014 and must relate to the natural world and the sciences associated with it, such as biology, geology, astronomy, chemistry and physics.
+Any form of visual fine art that relates to the natural world is eligible for the Waterhouse Prize, with the exception of photography.
+To be eligible, the work must have been produced no earlier than January 2018 and must relate to the natural world and the sciences associated with it, such as biology, geology, astronomy, chemistry and physics.
 Works relating to natural history are also eligible.

 Works must not have any dimension greater than 2m in length and must fit through a standard door unassembled (2m x 0.9m).